factscript/factscript/README.md

 execute command { ShipGoods(orderId) }
 emit success event { OrderFulfilled(orderId) }
 ```
-So, by now you have already scripted three processes in Flow!
+So, by now you have already scripted three processes in Factscript!

 Don't forget to add the newly defined process to your application and update the controller to start this process externally.